conoa/ansible-collection-cisco_backup/roles/cisco_asa_backup_config/README.md

 A role that creates backups of Cisco ASA configurations.
 The role works with ASAs both with and without security contexts.

+The filename of the backup is *hostname-context.cfg*.
+The hostname is taken from the Ansible inventory, while the name of the context is taken from running-config.

 Requirements
 ------------